March 2, 2016

 In addition, Newcastle University is currently constructing the £7 million Neptune National Centre for Subsea and Offshore Engineering in Wallsend, and the university has also partnered with BEL Valves to construct a second £10 million subsea innovation centre and hyperbaric test facility next to Spillers Mill.

 One area where new technology is seen as key is in accessing small pools of oil based in the North Sea.

 George explains: “There are around 250 of these small reservoirs of oil, which, at the moment, are economically stranded.

 “It’s not viable to build large-scale structures above the waves to access this oil but people are looking at how to extract the oil at multiple locations and feed this back to one central hub.”

-Innovative technologies continue to be developed in this area but the problem, George says, is that there is a reluctance in the industry to deploy new technologies.
+Innovative technologies may continue to be developed in this area but the problem, George says, is that there is a reluctance in the industry to deploy them.